-- 12. Member States should: - (a) Scale up the implementation of the commitments made in 2011 and 2014 for the prevention and control of NCDs through multisectoral national responses and thereby contribute to the overall implementation of the 2030 Agenda for Sustainable Development; - (b) Ensure policy coherence across different sectors, oversight of multisectoral action, and scaling up of the NCD response at local and national levels including implementation of the national multisectoral action plans for the prevention and control of NCDs; - (c) Promote and implement policy, legislative, and regulatory measures, including fiscal measures to minimize the impact of the main risk factors for NCDs and promote healthy diets and lifestyles; - (d) Implement a prioritized set of cost-effective and affordable evidence-based NCD and mental health interventions and good practices, including the WHO "best buys", that can be scaled up across populations to promote health, treat people with NCDs and protect those at risk of developing them; - (e) Mobilize and allocate adequate and sustained resources for national responses to prevent and control NCDs and promote mental health and well-being, through domestic, bilateral, and multilateral sources.
-Member States should also introduce innovative financing mechanisms such as raising excise taxes and prices on tobacco products and alcoholic beverages, as well as taxation of sugar-sweetened beverages; - (f) Promote healthy lifestyles and population-wide public health education programmes to raise awareness about the harms of tobacco use and second-hand smoke, the harmful use of alcohol, and the excessive intake of fats, in particular saturated fats and trans fats, sugars and salt as well as sedentary behaviour, to prevent and control NCDs; - (g) Accelerate the implementation of the WHO FCTC and ensure smoke-free environments, impose a total ban on tobacco advertising and sponsorship, introduce large pictorial health
+- 12. Member States should: - (a) Scale up the implementation of the commitments made in 2011, 2014, 2015 and 2018 for the prevention and control of NCDs and thereby contribute to the achievement of the Sustainable Development Goals (SDGs) by 2030; - (b) Ensure policy coherence across different sectors, oversight of multisectoral action, and scaling up of the NCD response at local and national levels. - (c) Promote and implement policy, legislative, and regulatory measures, including fiscal measures to minimize the impact of the main risk factors for NCDs and promote healthy diets and lifestyles; - (d) Implement a prioritized set of cost-effective and affordable evidence-based NCD and mental health interventions and good practices, including the WHO "best buys", that can be scaled up across populations to promote health, treat people with NCDs and protect those at risk of developing them.
+Member States should integrate NCD prevention and control in primary health care to ensure early screening, detection and treatment; - (e) Mobilize and allocate adequate and sustained resources for national responses to prevent and control NCDs and promote mental health and well-being, through domestic, bilateral, and multilateral sources.
+Member States should also introduce innovative financing mechanisms such as raising excise taxes and prices on tobacco products and alcoholic beverages, as well as taxation of sugar-sweetened beverages; - (f) Promote healthy lifestyles and population-wide public health education programmes to raise awareness about the harms of tobacco use and second-hand smoke, the harmful use of alcohol, and the excessive intake of fats, in particular saturated fats and trans fats, sugars and salt as well as sedentary behaviour, to prevent and control NCDs;

-WHO, WHO Framework Convention on Tobacco Control, Geneva, World Health Organization, 2003 https://apps.who.int/iris/bitstream/handle/10665/42811/9241591013.pdf;jsessionid=F940005DDA15DDA8EDE8F4DEA 57BEFF1?sequence=1 last accessed 16 April 2019.
+WHO, WHO Framework Convention on Tobacco Control, Geneva, World Health Organization, 2003 https://apps.who.int/iris/bitstream/handle/10665/42811/9241591013.pdf;jsessionid=F940005DDA15DDA8EDE8F4DEA57BEFF1?sequence=1 last accessed 16 April 2019.